medialab/quinoa-vis-modules/README.md

 The ``viewParameters`` *must* contain all the parameters necessary to render successfully a view of the visualization.
 The particular structures of the ``viewParameters`` of each component is detailed below, but all ``viewParameters``props share some subprop :

-- ``dataMap`` : object that specifies how to map data to vis properties.
-Keys are names of vis props, values may be a string representing input data objects' key name, or an accessor function
 - ``colorsMap`` : object that specifies how to color objects.
 Keys are values to look for in a categorical set of values present in objects' data, value are css color descriptions (therefore accepted methods : names, rgb, rgba, hex)

 ## Examples of use